 In the presentation, Norvig uses mostly plain language and great examples to describe many areas where more data overcomes problems with algorithms such as:

 Word Sense Disambiguation – Large data can help you understand what the meaning of a word might be when a word that may have more than one meaning appears in a document on the Web.

 Word Segmentation – Not as helpful in languages like English as it is in languages such as Chinese, but can be helpful in the world of domain names, where there aren’t usually separations between words.

 Statistical Machine Translation – As Norvig noted in the presentation, “We’ve been able to build models for languages that no one on the team speaks.”

-There are a number of papers that cite the Unreasonable Effectiveness of Data paper, and I found a couple that might be of interest to people who want more examples of how that might be applied to search, and to search engines.
+There are several papers that cite the Unreasonable Effectiveness of Data paper, and I found a couple that might be of interest to people who want more examples of how that might be applied to search and to search engines.
 These are worth a look: